ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ## Introduction

+This document dives into the calculation of the total synergy of a row.
+It follows along the code in [synergyCalculator.ts]([src/synergyCalculator.ts), so it's handy to have that open while reading.
+However, it's not very difficult to understand the steps without having programming knowledge.

+It's recommended to read the [Generator documentation](/doc/GENERATOR.md) before this one, so that you have a general idea what the generator does.
+The synergy calculation is one specific part of the generator that this doc zooms further into.
+Additionally, it's a good idea to read through the [Balancing documentation](/doc/BALANCING.md), since it explains a lot of concepts that are also used in the synergy calculator.
+Whenever that is the case, this doc will refer back to the Balancing documentation.

 ## The row

-In all the examples in this doc we're going to be looking at a row with the following five goals:
+Imagine we have a row with the following five goals:

 * *Silver Scale*
 * *Defeat Meg*